prashant1879/ci-cd-nodejs-pineline-github-with-vercel/README.md

 ---

-# CI/CD Pipeline for Node.JS/Express.JS Application with GitHub and Vercel
+# CI/CD Pipeline for Node.JS/Express.JS Application with GitHub Actions and Vercel

 This repository demonstrates a Continuous Integration and Continuous Deployment (CI/CD) pipeline setup for a Node.js application using GitHub Actions and Vercel.
 The purpose is to automate the workflow from code commit to deployment, ensuring efficient and error-free releases.